YunoHost/ynh-dev/README.md

   * Git (any version is sufficient)
   * LXD (>= 2.x) (though only tested with 3.x for now)

-As LXC are containers, they are typically lightweight but you may find the initial setup complex (in particular network configuration).
-LXD makes the management of LXC much simpler.
+Because LXC are containers, they are typically lightweight and quick to start and stop.
+But you may find the initial setup complex (in particular network configuration).

-Alternatively, you may be able to setup a local environnement using Vagrant and Virtualbox which is kinda more resource-hungry because it is fully virtualized.

-  * Virtualbox (>= 6.x)
-  * Vagrant-virtualbox (>= ?.?.?)

-Please keep in mind that these versions may not be available on your OS distribution and you may be required to install them as binary or from source.
-There are no guarantees of stability on newer major versions.
+LXD makes managing an LXC ecosystem much simpler.

 This local development path allows to work without an internet connection, but be aware that it will *not* allow you to easily test your email stack